Analytic solutions for the linearized first-order magnetohydrodynamics and implications for causality and stability: General solutions for the linearized equations

 \cout{ On the other hand, we have confirmed that, if the ``exact solutions'' for Eq.~(\ref{equation_pi/2}) at $\theta=\pi/2$ are inserted into $\tilde \omega_i$, one finds a precise agreement between the blue-solid and dotted curves.
 However, this agreement is a result of the corrections beyond the $k^2$ order, and does not mean an improvement in accuracy for the first-order hydrodynamics.
 Therefore, inserting the solutions ($\ref{eq:sonic-disp-limit}$) suffices for the first-order hydrodynamics. }

-\cout{ One can notice a similar issue of expansion in Alfven modes also appears in the slow magneto-sonic wave from Fig.\ref{fig:Sonic}.
+\cout{ One can notice a similar issue of expansion in Alfv\'{e}n modes also appears in the slow magnetosonic wave from Fig.\ref{fig:Sonic}.
 When $\theta$ is smaller than $\frac{\pi}{4}$, the expansion of $k$ agrees well with exact solution.
 But as $\theta$ approach $\frac{\pi}{2}$, the small k expansion deviates from the curve; instead, the expansion of $\cos\theta$ is effective in this region.
 As a conclusion, for slow modes the expansion of k is effective only when the included angle between wave vector and magnetic field is not very large.

 }